 Like it or not, the oldest historical human dietary record is actually The Bible, from which we know that whole grains have been a pillar of human nutrition for 6,000 years and are the reason most of our ancestors survived at all.

-Hey we found some bones and we think this guy was a caveman from 2 million years ago, and that he only ate meat, and that he lived a long healthy life.
+But we found some bones that we think was a caveman from 2 million years ago, who only ate meat and berries, and that he lived a long healthy life…

-It was from that type of unverifiable scientific speculation that the Paleo Diet fantasy was born.
-On the flip side, scientific research abounds with epidemiological studies of people groups all over the world with exceptionally long life and low incidence of chronic Western diseases.
-The vast majority of these people groups like rural Africans, Asians, Indians, and South Americans are grain eaters.
+On the flip side, scientific research abounds with anthropological and epidemiological studies of people groups all over the world with exceptionally long life and low incidence of chronic Western diseases.
+The vast majority of these people groups, including rural Africans, Asians, Indians, and South Americans, eat a traditional diet rich in plant-food, especially carbohydrates including paleo no-nos beans and whole grains.

-Now, having said that, some today’s grains (like wheat) have been cross-bred, hybridized and processed to death.
+Now, having said that, some of today’s grains (like wheat) have been cross-bred, hybridized and processed to death.
 White flour being the prime example.
-These are not health-promoting foods.
+You should stay away from refined grains.

-Unless you’ve actually been living in a cave, you’ve probably heard that gluten is a legitimate agitator for some people, causing a myriad of health problems from congestion to fibromyalgia to inflammatory bowel disease.
-This is defintiely true for some people and if you have health problems, eliminating a potential agitator like gluten is highly recommended in order to get to the root cause of your health issue.
+And unless you’ve actually been living in a cave, you’ve probably heard that gluten is a legitimate agitator for some people, causing a myriad of health problems from congestion to fibromyalgia to inflammatory bowel disease.
+This is true for a small percentage of people and if you have health problems, eliminating a potential agitator like gluten is highly recommended in order to get to the root cause of your health issue.

 Steel cut oats vs rolled oats